-Beginning with this report, we only report enrollment trends separately for public PABs.
+This method identifies institutions across control groups (e.g., public, private nonprofit) - PAB control is identified using IPEDS data.
+We only report enrollment trends separately for public PABs.
 Enrollment at private PABs is included in totals.
-Public PABs account for about 92 percent of all PAB enrollment between 2018 and 2020 and about 95 percent of all PAB enrollment between fall 2021 and fall 2023.
+Public PABs account for about 92 percent of all PAB enrollment between 2019 and 2020 and about 95 percent of all PAB enrollment between fall 2021 and fall 2024.
 One drawback of the Carnegie approach is that years in which a new classification is released are subject to large sector reclassifications between PABs and other sectors.
 Because of this, readers are encouraged to exercise caution in evaluating PAB enrollment trends between fall 2020 and fall 2021.
 Some of these changes are due to a net move of institutions out of the PAB category in the 2021 Carnegie Classification.
 For example, the large reported decrease in bachelor's enrollment between fall 2020 and fall 2021 at public PABs is a function of many institutions moving out of the PAB category and into a four-year designation.
 Many of these schools were among the 23-designated PABs which granted higher shares of bachelor's degrees.